javeriamoghal-netizen/FUTURE_FS_02/README.md

-# Mini CRM Backend

-This project is a simple CRM backend built using Node.js and Express.

-## Features
-- Manage leads (add, update, view)
-- REST API endpoints
-- MongoDB integration

-## Tech Stack
-- Node.js
-- Express.js
-- MongoDB

-## How to Run
+## How to Run the Project

+1. Clone the repository
+2. Open backend folder
-1. Install dependencies: npm install
+3. Run: npm install
-2. Start server: node server.js
+4. Run: node server.js
+5. Open frontend (index.html) OR run using Live Server

+Note:
+This project requires backend server to be running.
+Opening index.html directly will not show full functionality.